-Sitting in my car in the parking lot of Starbucks, I repeated the mantra to myself over and over and took deep cleansing breaths until my mind started to calm.
+Sitting in my car in the parking lot of Starbucks, I repeated the affirmation to myself over and over and took deep cleansing breaths until my mind started to calm.

 Then I asked myself, “Where is the ease in this?”

-The ease was walking inside and finding a seat, then starting on my self-study course for The Lightseeker Workbook.
+The ease was walking inside and finding a seat, then starting to work.

-I had literally twenty minutes to work at that point because I’d spent so much time crying but in that moment of looking for ease, I finally figured out how to structure the course.
-I got more done on The Lightseeker Workbook in those twenty minutes than I’ve accomplished in weeks.
+I had literally twenty minutes to work at that point because I’d spent so much time crying but in that moment of looking for ease, I finally figured out something I had been stuck on.
+I got more done in those twenty minutes than I’ve accomplished in weeks.

 All day I kept asking myself that question, “Where is the ease in this?”